nancologist/ReactNative/README.md

 ___

 ## 1.10.
 React Native Alternatives
+* React-Native changes VERY fast and the new versions of it come out like every month!
+___

 ## 1.11.
 Course Requirements
 ## 1.12.
 Course Requirement Refreshers
 ## 1.13.
 Running the App on an Android Emulator